Dissecting RGB-D Learning for Improved Multi-modal Fusion: Abstract

 \section{Abstract}

-In this paper, we present an analytical framework and a novel metric to shed light on the interpretation of the multimodal vision community.
-Our approach involves measuring the proposed semantic variance and feature similarity across modalities and levels, and conducting semantic and quantitative analyses through comprehensive experiments.
-Specifically, we investigate the consistency and speciality of representations across modalities, evolution rules within each modality, and the collaboration logic used when optimizing a multi-modality model.
-Our studies reveal several important findings, such as the discrepancy in cross-modal features and the hybrid multi-modal cooperation rule, which highlights consistency and speciality simultaneously for complementary inference.
-Through our dissection and findings on multi-modal fusion, we facilitate a rethinking of the reasonability and necessity of popular multi-modal vision fusion strategies.
-Furthermore, our work lays the foundation for designing a trustworthy and universal multi-modal fusion model for a variety of tasks in the future. \footnote{This version was under review since 2023/3/9.}
+In the RGB-D vision community, extensive research has been focused on designing multi-modal learning strategies and fusion structures.
+However, the complementary and fusion mechanisms in RGB-D models remain a black box.
+In this paper, we present an analytical framework and a novel score to dissect the RGB-D vision community.
+Our approach involves measuring proposed semantic variance and feature similarity across modalities and levels, conducting visual and quantitative analyzes on multi-modal learning through comprehensive experiments.
+Specifically, we investigate the consistency and specialty of features across modalities, evolution rules within each modality, and the collaboration logic used when optimizing a RGB-D model.
+Our studies reveal/verify several important findings, such as the discrepancy in cross-modal features and the hybrid multi-modal cooperation rule, which highlights consistency and specialty simultaneously for complementary inference.
+We also showcase the versatility of the proposed RGB-D dissection method and introduce a straightforward fusion strategy based on our findings, which delivers significant enhancements across various tasks and even other multi-modal data.